-- a lump-sum severance payment in an amount equal to (x) either 18 months (for Steven Katzman and Susan Greenspon Rammelt) or 24 months (for David Katzman) of the NEO's annual then-current base salary and (y) 100% of the NEO's annual target bonus; - if the NEO participates in our medical plans and elects to continue to receive group health insurance coverage under the Consolidated Omnibus Budget Reconciliation Act ("COBRA"), we will either directly pay or reimburse the NEO for all monthly COBRA premiums, whether monthly or in a lump-sum cash payment, at our sole discretion, incurred by the NEO on behalf of both the NEO and such NEO's dependents for a period of 18-24 months; - in the event that the NEO's equity awards that vest solely based on time are not assumed, converted, or replaced, full vesting acceleration for such awards; - in the event that the NEO's equity awards that have performance-based vesting requirements are not assumed, converted, or replaced, where the performance goals have been determined to be achieved in whole or in part as of the termination date but the awards remain subject to time-based vesting, full vesting acceleration for such awards; and - in the event that the NEO's equity awards that have performance-based vesting requirements are not assumed, converted, or replaced, where the performance goals have not yet been determined to be achieved as of the termination date, a pro rata portion of the award shall be determined to be earned and vested based on our actual performance measured against the applicable performance goals through the date of the consummation of the change in control and the number of days that have elapsed in the performance period through the change in control.
+- a lump-sum severance payment in an amount equal to (x) either 18 months (for NEOs other than D. Katzman) or 24 months (for D. Katzman) of the NEO's annual then-current base salary and (y) 100% of the NEO's annual target bonus; - if the NEO participates in our medical plans and elects to continue to receive group health insurance coverage under the Consolidated Omnibus Budget Reconciliation Act ("COBRA"), we will either directly pay or reimburse the NEO for all monthly COBRA premiums, whether monthly or in a lump-sum cash payment, at our sole discretion, incurred by the NEO on behalf of both the NEO and such NEO's dependents for a period of 18 months (for NEOs other than D. Katzman) and up to 24 months (for D. Katzman); - a cash payment equal to a pro rata portion of the NEO's annual target bonus for the year in which the termination occurs, based on the number of days of such fiscal year through the termination date; - in the event that the NEO's equity awards that vest solely based on time are not assumed, converted, or replaced, full vesting acceleration for such awards; - in the event that the NEO's equity awards that have performance-based vesting requirements are not assumed, converted, or replaced, where the performance goals have been determined to be achieved in whole or in part as of the termination date but the awards remain subject to time-based vesting, full vesting acceleration for such awards; and - in the event that the NEO's equity awards that have performance-based vesting requirements are not assumed, converted, or replaced, where the performance goals have not yet been determined to be achieved as of the termination date, the performance goals shall be deemed achieved at 100% of target levels, in addition to full vesting acceleration for any time-based vesting for such award.